top of page

 -

-Is Montessori effective for children with special needs?Every child has areas of special gifts, a unique learning style, and some areas that can be considered special challenges.
-Each child is unique.
-Montessori is designed to allow for differences.
-It allows students to learn at their own pace and is quite flexible in adapting for different learning styles.
-In many cases, children with mild physical handicaps or learning disabilities may do very well in a Montessori classroom setting.
-On the other hand, some children do much better in a smaller, more structured classroom.
-Each situation has to be evaluated individually to ensure that the program can successfully meet a given child’s needs and learning style.
+Is Montessori effective for children with special needs?Every child has their own unique strengths, learning style, and areas that may present challenges.
+Montessori is designed to embrace these differences, allowing students to learn at their own pace and adapting to various learning styles.
+In many cases, children with mild physical disabilities or learning differences can thrive in a Montessori classroom.
+However, some children may benefit more from a smaller, more structured environment.
+Each child's situation must be assessed individually to ensure that the Montessori program can effectively meet their specific needs and learning style.

 -

-Do Montessori teachers follow a curriculum?Montessori schools teach the same basic skills as traditional schools, and offer a rigorous academic program.
-Most of the subject areas are familiar—such as math, science, history, geography, and language—but they are presented through an integrated approach that brings separate strands of the curriculum together.
-While studying a map of Africa, for example, students may explore the art, history, and inventions of several African nations.
-This may lead them to examine ancient Egypt, including hieroglyphs and their place in the history of writing.
-The study of the pyramids, of course, is a natural bridge to geometry.
-This approach to curriculum shows the interrelatedness of all things.
-It also allows students to become thoroughly immersed in a topic—and to give their curiosity full rein.
+Do Montessori teachers follow a curriculum?Montessori schools teach the same core subjects as traditional schools, offering a rigorous academic program.
+Subjects like math, science, history, geography, and language are all covered, but through an integrated approach that connects different areas of learning.
+For example, while studying a map of Africa, students might explore the art, history, and inventions of various African nations.
+This could lead to an exploration of ancient Egypt, including hieroglyphs and their significance in the history of writing.
+The study of pyramids naturally ties into geometry.
+This interconnected approach helps students see the relationships between different subjects, allowing them to dive deeply into topics and fully explore their curiosity.

 -

-If children work at their own pace, don't they fall behind?"Although students are free to work at their own pace, they’re not going it alone.
-The Montessori teacher closely observes each child and provides materials and activities that advance his learning by building on skills and knowledge already gained.
-This gentle guidance helps him master the challenge at hand—and protects him from moving on before he’s ready, which is what actually causes children to “fall behind.”
+If children work at their own pace, won't they fall behind?Although students work at their own pace, they are not left to navigate it alone.
+The Montessori teacher carefully observes each child and provides materials and activities that support their progress, building on the skills and knowledge they have already acquired.
+This thoughtful guidance ensures they master each challenge and prevents them from moving on before they are ready—something that can actually lead to falling behind.

 -